gekakud/RSID_Face_Guard/SOFTWARE_REQUIREMENTS.md

 be blocked by the network.

-**FR-HB-10 (Revocation — fail-secure)** On HTTP **410** the terminal shall treat the device as removed and shall:
+**FR-HB-10 (Revocation — fail-secure)** On HTTP **410** the terminal shall treat the device as removed and shall, in this order:
+1. emit `device_revoked` and make one best-effort synchronous flush of the buffered events (FR-HB-09), **before** the credential is destroyed, so the transition is auditable server-side;
-1. stop heartbeating;
+2. stop heartbeating;
-2. delete the stored identity, so a reboot cannot silently rebind;
+3. delete the stored identity, so a restart cannot silently rebind;
-3. **purge the local user database**;
+4. **purge the local user database**, including all faceprints (FR-DATA-02).
+   This is safe because the server is the master copy of every faceprint (§8.6) and the set is restored by the first sync after re-provisioning;
-4. **deny all access** from that point on;
+5. **deny all access** from that point on;
-5. return to the unbound state showing the QR enrolment instruction.
+6. perform an orderly self-restart under the supervising systemd service (NFR-21), so the terminal re-enters `init_mode` and a technician can re-provision it by presenting a new QR without a power cycle.

 Revocation is equivalent to a reset. **[NEW]** — see §12.